 - Consider the environment your child is listening in.
 If it is quiet it should be fine for them to use earbuds, however if it is noisy they will be unsuitable as they will leak too much background noise into the ear and your child will automatically turn up the listening volume to compensate.
 In a noisy environment, use close fitting, over ear headphones which will reduce the background noise and allow them to hear clearly at a lower volume.
 If your child is wearing headphones, please make sure they remain safe as they will become less aware of what is going on around them.

-- Consider buying children specific headphones which come with a maximum level limit.
+- Consider buying children specific headphones which come with a maximum level limit. for this you can fallow the advises of the professionals from Oregon Audio Tech Company, Legion Of Tech.
 They will ensure that your child does not go over the level specified by the manufacturer.

 - In the near future there will be apps available, such as HearAngel, which will allow you to control your child’s exposure and listening periods remotely.